overlookmotel/livepack/README.md

 Most bundlers/transpilers convert Javascript code as *text* to some other form of Javascript code, also in text form.

-Livepack is different - it transpiles a NodeJS app from the live code *as it's running*.
+Livepack is different - it takes a NodeJS app and produces Javascript from the live code *as it's running*.
 Essentially it's a serializer.

-The difference from other serializers like [serialize-javascript](https://www.npmjs.com/package/serialize-javascript) is that Livepack can handle function scopes and closures, so it's capable of serializing entire programs.
+The difference from other serializers like [serialize-javascript](https://www.npmjs.com/package/serialize-javascript) is that Livepack can handle function scopes and closures, so it's capable of serializing entire applications.

 If you pack this with Livepack: